Edinburgh University RFC

-Edinburgh University Rugby Football Club is a leading rugby union side based in Edinburgh, Scotland which currently plays its fixtures in the Edinburgh Regional Shield competition and the British Universities Premiership.
+Edinburgh University Rugby Football Club is a rugby union side based in Edinburgh, Scotland which currently plays its fixtures in the Edinburgh Regional Shield competition and the British Universities Premiership.
 It is one of the eight founder members of the Scottish Rugby Union.
 In the years prior to the SRU's introduction of club leagues in 1973 and the advent of professionalism in the 1990s, EURFC was a major club power and it won the 'unofficial' Scottish Club championship several times.
 It remains a club with an all-student committee, and is only open to students of the University of Edinburgh.
 The club runs a men's team and a women's team; both playing in the university leagues.